OA and Marine Spatial Planning

 | Protected area coverage (%) | 15% | 32% | 12% | 22% |

 This comparison reveals trade-offs across scenarios.
 Scenario A (Conservation Priority) achieves high protection coverage and improved ecosystem condition, supporting long-term service flows and tourism, but constrains aquaculture expansion.
 Scenario B (Development Priority) maximises aquaculture output but results in significant ecosystem extent loss, condition decline, and reduced service flows, with potential long-term costs to coastal protection and fisheries sustainability.
 Scenario C (Balanced Allocation) seeks a middle path, with moderate protection expansion, modest ecosystem improvements, and accommodation of some aquaculture growth.
+The choice among scenarios remains a policy decision informed by national priorities, stakeholder input, and international commitments.

 Step 7: Select and implement a preferred scenario